-We believe that businesses need to get back to the basics, earn your money the old fashioned way, by offering great services and earning your keep.
+We believe that businesses need to get back to the basics and earn their money the old-fashioned way, by offering great services and earning your keep.

-When the agent recognizes it cannot reach OutagesIO, it begins a process to determine when, where, why and with whom the problem is based entirely on standard well-known TCP/IP protocols.
+When the agent recognizes it cannot reach a location on the Internet, it begins a process to determine when, where, why, and with whom the problem is based entirely on standard well-known TCP/IP protocols.

 Our code uses standard tests with a mix of customized tests and algorithms to determine what the problem is, log all info possible about it then display that information in your dashboard.

 The agent does not and cannot monitor personal data